hasselmonians/RatCatcher/README.md

 Behind-the-scenes, this is how `RatCatcher` works:

 1. It finds the data specified by the object's properties using the `parse` function.
 2. Then, it stores the filenames to the data in `filenames.txt`, and the cell numbers in `cellnums.csv`.
+The actual names of the file is a bit longer, incorporating the experimenter, alphanumeric code, and the analysis method, but each file will begin with `filenames` or `cellnums` respectively.
 3. In addition, a batch script is created.

 The batch script is a shell script that specifies options to the job scheduler (SGE) on the cluster.